 In low-light conditions like moonlight or twilight, the mechanism remains the same. the clouds are the brightest when headed towards the incident light and the darkest beyond (Pic.
 21).

 4. THE INTERACTION OF LIGHT WITH SMALL PARTICLES AND SURFACE

 The situation is straightforward for sunlight, which appears to be white.
 When reflected from for instance orange surface give us orange light scattering, etc (Pic.
 20).
-The surface colour depends on the chemical elements, which are built-up.
+The surface color depends on the chemical elements, which are built up.
 These chemical elements run the process where light meets an electron it is “shaken” at the frequency of the light.
 As a result, the electron sends out light with the same frequency in any direction.
 Thus light scattering takes place (Flammer et al, 2013).
-According to quantum theory: when an atom absorbs a UV photon or a photon of visible light, the energy of that photon can excite one of the atom’s electron to a higher energy level.
+According to quantum theory: when an atom absorbs a UV photon or a photon of visible light, the energy of that photon can excite one of the atom’s electrons to a higher energy level.
 This moment is known as transition.
 In order for a transition to occur, the energy of the photon absorbed must be greater than or equal to the difference in energy between the 2 energy levels.
 Once the electron is in the excited, higher energy level, it is in a more unstable position than it was when it was in its relaxed, ground state.
-As such the electron will quickly fall back down to the lower energy level and it doing so, it emits a photon with an energy equal to the difference in energy levels.
+As such the electron will quickly fall back down to the lower energy level and in doing so, it emits a photon with an energy equal to the difference in energy levels.

 5. OPTICAL EFFECTS RELATED TO LIGHT SCATTERING

 There are at least a few optical effects related to light scattering.
 I will not describe all of them perfectly today, because I am going to prepare a separate article about them.